10 – Wishing Well

 # 6 – Oh I Wept

 Their third studio album, Fire and Water, helped establish them as a band to be taken seriously.
 It charted well in their home country as well as the states, reaching number two in the UK and seventeen in the US.
 Of course it was all due to a certain little rock tune of mammoth predominance that will be mentioned later on this list.
 But the album in general has so much distinguished quality to it that defined the early seventies of rock, that it’s simply unfair to only write about certain elements of it.

 The haunting aroma this song gives off is simply spectacular, and quite befitting for the band since it was technically the last off of their last studio album before breaking up.
 It’s got a nice Zeppelin crunch to it, played in a minor key that blankets the mythical-esque poetics; one can almost feel the chariots’ horses trampling inside of their imagination as they hear this song.
-And if there’s one song that displays Paul Rodgers as a top notch singer, this one should be duly noted.
+And if there’s one song that displays Paul Rodgers as a one in a million singer, this one should be duly noted.

 More love songs on this list!
 I’m sure some of you are a little surprised by this, but it has to be said that these compositions aren’t really the quintessential mechanics of a ballad that most people know of: those sappy heartache songs of annoying plasticity.
 No, songs like Mourning Sad Morning are a prime example of thought-provoking recollections of depression and lovelorn quality.
 This acoustic-based composition from their self-titled record is a true standout.